Ford FE engine

+The engine was produced in [406] and 427 cu in competition versions, and famously powered Ford GT40 MkIIs to endurance racing domination in the 24 hours of Le Mans during the mid-1960s.

 Description

-The FE and FT engines are Y-block designs—so-called because the cylinder block casting extends below the crankshaft centerline, giving great rigidity and support to the crankshaft's bearings.
+The FE and FT engines are medium block designs, referred to as Y-block because the cylinder block casting extends below the crankshaft centerline, giving great rigidity and support to the crankshaft's main bearings.
 In these engines, the casting extends 3.625 in below the crankshaft centerline, which is more than an inch below the bottom of the crank journals.

 Blocks were cast in two major groups: top-oiler and side-oiler.
 The top-oiler block sent oil to the top center first, the side-oiler block sent oil along a passage located on the lower side of the block first.

-All FE and FT engines have a bore spacing (distance between cylinder centers) of 4.630 in, and a deck height (distance from crank center to top of block) of 10.170 in.
+All FE and FT engines have a bore spacing of 4.630 in, and a deck height (distance from crank center to top of block) of 10.170 in.
 The main journal (crankshaft bearing) diameter is 2.749 in.
 Within the family of Ford engines of the time, the FE was neither the largest nor smallest block.

-Because the FE was never a completely static design and was constantly being improved by Ford, references to a particular version of the FE can become difficult.
-Generally though, most FEs can be described using the following descriptors: